In today’s video, I’d like to offer four tips for the partners of retroactive jealousy sufferers.

 Finally, I am a big fan of tough love now and then.

-It’s great that you want to support your partner.
-It’s great that you’re patient, it’s great that you love your partner.
+It’s great that you want to support your partner., you’re patient, and you love your partner.
 It’s great that you really want to be there for them as they work to beat retroactive jealousy.

 However, I can tell you, that many male retroactive jealousy sufferers frequently take their anger, take their frustration, take their retroactive jealousy rage out on their partner.

 By doing things like constant questioning, starting unnecessary fights, making hurtful remarks, calling their partner names, any of these kinds of behaviors which are really just not a good idea, very hurtful counterproductive.

 And by the way, I know that male retroactive jealousy sufferers do this because back, a million years ago, when I was dealing with retroactive jealousy, I was doing the same thing.
 I remain shameful about it, it’s not very pretty.